m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Ableton_Live_Virtual_DJ_tutorial.md

     *   Move your cursor over the Ableton Live window and drop the file directly onto the main grid area of the track labeled `BASS`.
 A new audio clip representing bassline will appear in the first available slot.

 3.  **Repeat for All Stems:**
-The mapping I have made: ( you could customise by simplily click map on the screen to mape the dials to the audio effect parameter, the dial are controlled by x, y coordinate of both hand's landmark 8, and could be easily customised too.)
+Here are the mappings I've created:( you can customize by simply clicking map on the screen to mape the dials to the audio effect parameter, the dial are controlled by x, y coordinate of both hand's landmark 8, and could be easily customised too.)
  Here are some example mapping i have done so far

 *   **`LHX` — AUTO FILTER (Low-Pass Filter Sweep)**